Last Updated on October 13, 2024 by Soumya

 Visit the National Gallery of Bologna

-The National Gallery of Bologna, located within the 17th century St. Ignatius building, is just the perfect place to spend a rainy day in Bologna.
-Its hugely impressive collection of artwork includes pieces by the likes of Raphael, Titian and Tintoretto.
+The National Gallery of Bologna, located in the 17th-century St. Ignatius building, is the perfect place to spend a rainy day in Bologna.

-Take a walking tour of Bologna
+Take a Walking Tour of Bologna

 Home to the world’s oldest university, Bologna boasts of centuries of history and many examples of stunning architecture.
 We have already spoken about some of them here.
-Combine these with character filled narrow streets and alleyways and you have the perfect recipe for your own leisurely stroll.

-Go on a food tasting tour of Bologna
+Go on a Food Tasting Tour of Bologna

 As the capital of the Emilia-Romagna region, Bologna has a special place for food.
-Take a road trip along the E35 from Milan towards the Adriatic Coast and tour the likes of Bologna, Parma, Reggio Emilia and Modena for some delightful culinary experiences.
+Take a road trip along the E35 from Milan towards the Adriatic Coast and tour the likes of Bologna, Parma, Reggio Emilia, and Modena for some delightful culinary experiences.

 With two millennia of history, sublime food markets, and the quaint neighborhood of Quadrilatero, Bologna makes for a particularly wonderful gastronomic destination.
 No wonder one of Bologna’s many nicknames is ‘la grassa’ or ‘the fat’.

 Food tours are the highlight of any visit to Bologna.
-Either book a highly-recommended guided food tour or arrange your own while looking for these all-time favorites.
+Either book a highly recommended guided food tour or arrange your own while looking for these all-time favorites.

 Ragù alla Bolognese